amarubhe/sap-build-codejam-prerequisite/readme.md

 ## 2. Running the Scripts

 1. Clone this repository.
-2. Rename `sample.tfvars.exmaple` to `sample.tfvars` with your BTP email, password, global account subdomain & subaccount name(Refer Step 3 to get the sub domain name).
+2. Rename `sample.tfvars.exmaple` to `sample.tfvars` with your BTP email, password, global account subdomain(Refer Step 3 to get the sub domain name) & subaccount name(can be trial or dev etc).
 3. Run the following commands:
      ```sh
      terraform init